-Under BCI and general agreement exchanges, some programs require students to submit English test results (TOEIC, TOEFL, IELTS), failing which their application may be rejected.
+Some programs available through the BCI or a general agreement require students to provide English proficiency test results (TOEIC, TOEFL, IELTS) or they may be denied admission.

-- International studies and modern languages (level required: 825 TOEIC)
+- International studies and modern languages (score required: TOEIC 825)

-- English literature and linguistics (level required: TOEFL ITP 550)
+- English literature and linguistics (score required: TOEFL ITP 550)

-- Teaching English as a second language (level required: TOEFL ITP 550)
+- Teaching English as a Second Language (score required: TOEFL ITP 550)

 - Instrument and small ensemble courses are not available to BCI or general agreement exchange students.